 - Most bridging loans are repaid within six to seven months

 - After the first month, you can repay at any time, usually without any exit fees

 How will you pay off your bridging loan?

-When you set up a bridging loan you agree your exit strategy with your lender: how you’re going to repay it.
+When you set up a bridging loan, you agree on your exit strategy with your lender: how you will repay it.
 You might be planning to: